“Wisdom is tolerance of cognitive dissonance.”

 Over the past several months, I had been extremely irritated by two family members.
 Different issues, but my ruminations about both were the same.
 How do I deal with their constant negativity and critique of me?
 Not blatant critique, but subtle and underhanded, the kind of criticism that’s not obvious at first, but over time erodes my tolerance of their every word.

 A messy scene.
 My baggage clashes with their baggage.
 A jumble of backpacks and suitcases thrown open with our contents strewn about and mixed up until I can’t tell whose stuff is whose.
-(This is the only time I wish my baggage would get lost or sent to Hawaii or Curaçao so I could go there to claim it!)
+This is the only time I wish my baggage would get lost or sent to Hawaii or Curaçao so I could go there to claim it!

 So, no. It’s not wrong for me to disengage from petty unwinnable arguments with people who believe only they are right.
 They don’t like to be wrong.
 They prefer to prevail.
+I believe they’d make great lawyers if it weren’t for an over-inflated sense of entitlement in one, and alcoholism in the other.

 I don’t enjoy being wrong either, but I am open to other opinions and discussions to reach a new understanding.
 I draw the line at personal attacks that buzz in like haloed hornets with smiles sweet enough to boil my blood.
 I am more than willing to let down my guard if/when they stop giving me reasons to keep it up.